Table of contents:

 What are cognitive skills?

-Cognitive skills — also called cognitive abilities, cognitive functions, or cognitive capabilities — are mental skills used in the process of acquiring knowledge, the manipulation of information, reasoning, and problem-solving.
-They have more to do with the mechanisms of how people learn rather than with actual knowledge.
+Cognitive skills, also called cognitive abilities, cognitive functions, or cognitive capabilities, are mental skills used in acquiring knowledge, manipulating information, reasoning, and problem-solving.

 Cognitive skills can be considered a person’s tools for learning.
-When one has the right tools, one can complete tasks with ease and efficiency.
+With the right tools, one can complete tasks with ease and efficiency.
 Imagine, for example, trying to mix cement with a spoon rather than a cement mixer.
 Imagine trying to mow the lawn with a pair of scissors!

-One of the most common complaints amongst educators is that their students lack the cognitive or brain-based abilities to handle a curriculum.
-Although this is anecdotal at best, the teaching of cognitive skills is overlooked at all levels of education.
+One of the most common complaints among educators is that their students lack the cognitive or brain-based abilities to handle a curriculum.
+Although this is anecdotal at best, teaching cognitive skills is overlooked at all levels of education.

 What are core cognitive skills?

 The word “core” refers to the central, innermost, or most essential part of anything.
-Core cognitive skills (hereafter referred to as cognitive skills), therefore, are essential brain-based skills without which learning will most likely fail.
+Therefore, core cognitive skills (hereafter referred to as cognitive skills) are essential brain-based skills without which learning will most likely fail.

 Sensation is the pickup of information by our sensory receptors, for example, the eyes, ears, skin, nostrils, and tongue.
 In vision, sensation occurs as rays of light are collected by the eye and focused on the retina.
 In hearing, sensation occurs as waves of pulsating air are collected by the outer ear and transmitted through the bones of the middle ear to the cochlear nerve.

-Perception — also called processing — on the other hand, is the interpretation of what is sensed.
-The physical events transmitted to the retina may be interpreted as a particular color, pattern, or shape.
-The physical events picked up by the ear may be interpreted as musical sounds, a human voice, noise, and so forth.
+On the other hand, perception — also called processing — is interpreting what is sensed.
+For example, the physical events transmitted to the retina may be interpreted as a particular color, pattern, or shape.
+Likewise, the physical events picked up by the ear may be interpreted as musical sounds, a human voice, noise, and so forth.
 In essence, then, perception means interpretation.

-Visual perception is the cognitive component of interpreting visual stimuli, or even simpler, can be described as what the brain does with what the eye sees.
+- Visual perception is the cognitive component of interpreting visual stimuli.
+Simpler said, visual perception is what the brain does with what the eye sees.

-Auditory perception is the ability to identify, interpret, and attach meaning to sound; it can be described as what the brain does with what the ear hears.
+- Auditory perception is the ability to identify, interpret, and attach meaning to sound; it is what the brain does with what the ears hear.

 We can split attention into focused, sustained, and divided attention:

-Focused attention refers to paying attention to the most important things in your environment while screening out the distractions.
+- Focused attention refers to paying attention to the most important things in your environment while screening out distractions.

-Sustained attention enables us to stay focused for a sustained period of time.
+- Sustained attention enables us to stay focused for a sustained period.

-Divided attention requires one to perform two (or more) tasks simultaneously, and one needs attention for both (or all) the tasks.
+- Divided attention requires one to perform two (or more) tasks simultaneously, and one needs attention for both (or all)..

-Memory is the process by which knowledge is encoded, stored, and later retrieved.
+Memory is how knowledge is encoded, stored, and later retrieved.
 Although the word memory may conjure up an image of a singular, “all-or-none” process, it is clear that there are many kinds of memory, each of which may be somewhat independent of the others.

 Based on the amount of time the memory is stored, there are four main categories:

-Short-term memory is the part of the brain’s memory system that holds information the individual is consciously thinking about at the moment.
-Its capacity appears to be limited to about seven items, and unless the information is rehearsed, it will be lost in about fifteen seconds.
+- Short-term memory is the part of the brain’s memory system that holds information the individual is consciously thinking about at the moment.
+Its capacity appears limited to about seven items; unless the information is rehearsed, it will be lost in about 30 seconds.

-Working memory is the ability to hold information in your head and manipulate it mentally.
-One can compare it to the control tower of a major airport, responsible for scheduling and coordinating all incoming and outgoing flights.
-You need this kind of memory to retain ideas and thoughts as you work on problems.
+- Working memory is the ability to hold information in your head and manipulate it mentally.
+One can compare it to the control tower of a major airport, which is responsible for scheduling and coordinating all incoming and outgoing flights.
+You need this memory type to retain ideas and thoughts as you work on problems.
 In writing a letter, for example, you must be able to keep the last sentence in mind as you compose the next.
-To solve an arithmetic problem like (3 X 3) + (4 X 2) in your head, you need to keep the intermediate results in mind (i.e., 3 X 3 = 9) to be able to solve the entire problem..
+Likewise, to solve an arithmetic problem such as (3 X 3) + (4 X 2) in your head, you need to keep the intermediate results in mind (i.e., 3 X 3 = 9) to be able to solve the entire problem.

 When it comes to memory, one’s senses are involved too.

-Visual memory involves the brain’s ability to store and retrieve previously experienced visual sensations and perceptions when the original stimuli are no longer present.
-Various researchers have stated that as much as eighty percent of all learning takes place through the eye – with visual memory existing as a crucial aspect of learning.
+- Visual memory involves the brain’s ability to store and retrieve previously experienced visual sensations and perceptions when the original stimuli are no longer present.
+Various researchers have stated that as much as 80 percent of all learning occurs through the eye, with visual memory being a crucial aspect.

-Auditory memory involves being able to take in information that is presented orally, process that information, store it in one’s mind and then recall what one has heard.
-It involves the skills of attending, listening, processing, storing, and recalling..
+- Auditory memory involves taking in information that is presented orally, processing that information, storing it in one’s mind, and then recalling what one has heard.
+Basically, it involves the skills of attending, listening, processing, storing, and recalling.

-Sequential memory requires one to recall items in a specific order.
-In saying the days of the week, months of the year, a telephone number, the alphabet, and in counting, the order of the elements is of paramount importance.
-Visual sequential memory is the ability to remember things seen in sequence, while auditory sequential memory is the ability to remember things heard in sequence.
+- Sequential memory requires one to recall items in a specific order.
+For example, the order of the elements is paramount in counting and saying the days of the week, months of the year, a telephone number, and the alphabet.
+Visual sequential memory is the ability to remember things seen in sequence, while auditory sequential memory is the ability to remember things heard in order..

 – Logical reasoning

 Logical reasoning is the process of arriving at a conclusion using a rational, systematic series of steps based on sound mathematical procedures and given statements.
-In logic, there are two broad methods of reaching a conclusion: deductive reasoning and inductive reasoning.
+In logic, there are two broad methods of concluding: deductive reasoning and inductive reasoning.

-Deductive reasoning begins with a broad truth (the major premise), such as the statement that all men are mortal.
+- Deductive reasoning begins with a broad truth (the major premise), such as the statement that all men are mortal.
 This is followed by the minor premise, a more specific statement, such as that Socrates is a man.
 A conclusion follows: Socrates is mortal.
-If the major premise is true and the minor premise is true, the conclusion cannot be false..
+The conclusion cannot be false if both the major and minor premises are true.

 Why do cognitive skills matter?